NeuroLink vs LangChain: When to Use Which (An Honest Comparison)

 | LangSmith observability | OpenTelemetry + Langfuse integration |

-The openai-compatible provider is particularly useful during migration, as it can connect to any endpoint that LangChain was previously talking to directly.
+Note: legacy LangChain classes (LLMChain, ConversationChain, AgentExecutor) were moved to @langchain/classic in the v1.0 reset – they are preserved but no longer the recommended API.
+The openai-compatible provider in NeuroLink is particularly useful during migration, as it can connect to any endpoint that LangChain was previously talking to directly.

 Conclusion